 In addition to his formal academic background, Leandro has performed with many bands from a wide range of music genres such as Rock, Blues, R&B, Funk, Reggae, Country, Latin and Brazilian Music.
 Leandro is also an active songwriter and music producer.

 Chris started his piano studies at the age of 5 and has been under the tutelage of Professor Nancy Hou ever since.
 At the age of 9, Chris began his violin studies under the tutelage of Professor Alec Hou.
 He completed his ARCT in Piano Performance at the age of 15 and is currently an active teacher for private and group lessons on both piano and violin.
-After having graduated from the Arts York Program at Unionville High School, Chris currently majors in piano as he studies at the University of Toronto in the Bachelor of Music Education program.
+Chris has won numerous awards and scholarships from festivals around the GTA including the Kiwanis Music Festival, Yip’s Music Festival as well as the Canadian Music Competition.
+In 2007, Chris placed 3rd at the national finals in Sherbrooke, Quebec.
+Recently, Chris was awarded the Rose Bowl from the Peel Music Festival in 2013.
+After having graduated from the Arts York Program at Unionville High School, Chris currently majors in piano at the University of Toronto pursuing his Bachelor of Music in Piano Performance.